Sodus Farmers' Market

 For the first four years of the market we were fortunate to have parking space across the street donated by Case Marshall, for which we are most grateful.
 With the sale of that property and the construction of the Family Dollar store, our parking looked different beginning in 2013.
 We are most grateful to St. John’s Episcopal Church, Sodus Ambulance Corps, the Family Dollar and Terry Pavone all who have agreed to allow the market customers to park in their parking lots.
 The Village of Sodus has also approved the reservation of several spaces along Belden Avenue for handicapped parking.

-The 2018 market year came to a close on October 10th, and we would like to thank everyone that made it a success.
-A big Thank You to our loyal vendors and MOST APPRECIATED "Friends of the Market" who set up and tore down each and every market day.
-The market team is now making plans for 2019 to ensure another successful season.
+The 2020 market year came to a close on October 7th, and we would like to thank everyone that made it a success.
+A big Thank You to our loyal vendors, customers and MOST APPRECIATED "Friends of the Market" who set up and tore down each and every market day.
+The market team is now making plans for 2021 to ensure another successful season.

 For more information, check out our “Sodus Farmers’ Market” Facebook page.